harsh-dev-ops/mc-fastapi-assignment/readme.md

 **Jenkins for CI**
 - We can setup jenkins runner, to build CI pipeline that includes linting, building of docker image, testing it and pushing to container registry.
-- Jenkins runner setup can be done mostly in 3 ways.
-Linux/MacOS runners, jenkins running inside docker container, jenkins runner with kubernetes.
+- Jenkins runner setup can be done in 3 ways: Linux/MacOS runners, jenkins running inside docker container, jenkins runner with kubernetes.
 - To build image with kubernetes jenkins runner, we will have to use Kaniko.

 **Kubernetes Cluster**